Orthoptera of North Carolina

 Field Guide Descriptions: Online Photographs: SINA, BugGuide, OSF, Google Images, iNaturalist, GBIFTechnical Description, Adults/Nymphs: Hebard (1931); Love and Walker (1979)SINA 453a.htm

 Comments: A very small, mottled brown Scaly Cricket.
 The general color is light reddish brown but the scales are blackish or dark gray, producing a mottled appearance overall, especially in unworn individuals (Hebard, 1931).
-While members of the Bidens Species Group are easily distinguished from C. trigonipalpum and slossoni based on structural features (see below) and by a distinctive brown blotch located on the outer edge of the wins in the males, members of this group are themselves probably indistinguishable based on coloration or markings.
+While members of the Bidens Species Group are easily distinguished from C. trigonipalpum and slossoni based on structural features (see below) and by a distinctive brown blotch located on the outer edge of the wings in the males, members of this group are themselves probably indistinguishable based on coloration or markings.
 Instead, they are best identified by the songs of the male, although there are at least some structural differences that distinguish females of bidens from the other species in this complex (Love and Walker, 1979).

 Total Length [body plus wings; excludes ovipositor]: 4.5 mm, males; 6.4 mm, females (Love and Walker, 1979)